jasper-oh/Journey-To-Disney/README.md

 ### Bonus Qualification

 - Experience working in an Animation production environment.
-- Expertise in performance tuning and writing/debugging of parallel and vectorized code
+- Expertise in performance tuning and writing/debugging of parallel and vectorized code.

 So, Organizing the priority task will be ...